- Places to Explore

 Herculaneum Ruins Review

 Be sure to stock up on refreshments beforehand, as there is no food at the archaeological site.
 At the entrance, pick up a map showing the gridlike layout of the dig, which is divided into numbered blocks, or insulae.
-Splurge on an audio guide (€6.50 for one, €10 for two); then head down the tunnel to start the tour at the old shoreline.
-Recent restoration means most of the houses are open and a fair cross-section of domestic, commercial, and civic buildings can be seen.
-Decorations are especially delicate in the Casa del Nettuno ed Anfitrite (House of Neptune and Amphitrite), named for the subjects of a still-bright mosaic on the wall of the nymphaeum (a recessed grotto with a fountain), and in the Terme Femminili (Women's Baths), where several delicate black-and-white mosaics embellished the rooms.
-Annexed to the former house is a remarkably-preserved wine shop, where amphorae still rest on carbonized wood shelves.
-On the other side of the house is the Casa del Bel Cortile (House of the Beautiful Courtyard).
+Splurge on an audio guide (€6.50 for one, €10 for two), and then head down the tunnel to start the tour at the old shoreline.
+Most of the houses are open and a representative cross-section of domestic, commercial, and civic buildings can be seen.
+Decorations are especially delicate in the Casa del Nettuno ed Anfitrite (House of Neptune and Amphitrite), named for the subjects of a still-bright mosaic on the wall of the nymphaeum (a recessed grotto with a fountain).
+North of this house is the Casa del Bel Cortile (House of the Beautiful Courtyard).
 One of its inner rooms displays a cast taken of three skeletons found in the storerooms down at the old seafront, where almost 300 inhabitants sought refuge from the eruption and were ultimately encapsulated for posterity.
-The Casa dei Cervi (House of the Stags), with an elegant garden open to the sea breezes, evokes a lively, luxurious way of life.
-The sumptuously decorated Terme Suburbane (Suburban Baths) are closed for restoration.
+Both the Casa dei Cervi (House of the Stags) and the Terme Suburbane (Suburban Baths) are closed for restoration.
 As an alternative, you can head to the House of the Ship, which contains a small Roman vessel whose wood and equipment has survived very much intact.
 At the entrance you can pick up a copy of "Pianta degli Scavi Archeologici di Ercolano," the excellent free pamphlet and map about the site that's as good as most of the guides you must pay for.

 - Address: Corso Resina 6, Ercolano, 80056 | Map It